 You can use PayPal to make online purchases or send money to friends and family.

 You need to create an account and link it to your bank account or credit card to use PayPal.
 Once your account is set up, you can start using PayPal to pay for online purchases or transfer money to other people.

 In addition to its website, PayPal also offers a mobile app that allows users to manage their accounts on the go.
 As a result, PayPal is a convenient and easy way to send and receive money online while in Kenya.

 Types of PayPal account?

-You should know that there are two types of PayPal accounts anyone can operate.
+You should know that anyone can operate two types of PayPal accounts.
 These are PayPal Personal Account and PayPal Business Account.